scholarsportal/dataverse-metadata-crawler/README.md

 ![Screencapture of the CLI tool](res/screenshot.png)

 ## 📜Description
 A Python CLI tool for extracting and exporting metadata from [Dataverse](https://dataverse.org/) repositories.
-It supports bulk extraction of dataverses, datasets, and data file metadata from any chosen level of dataverse collection (whole Dataverse repository/sub-Dataverse), with flexible export options to JSON and CSV formats.
+It supports bulk extraction of dataverses, datasets, and data file metadata from any chosen level of dataverse collection (an entire Dataverse repository/sub-Dataverse), with flexible export options to JSON and CSV formats.

 ## ✨Features
-1. Bulk metadata extraction from Dataverse repositories from any chosen level of collection (top level or selected collection)
+1. Bulk metadata extraction from Dataverse repositories at any chosen level of collection (top level or selected collection)
 2. JSON & CSV file export options

 ## 📦Prerequisites